Asagodi/topological_diversity/Stability/NeurIPS2024/rebuttal/shared.md

 ## Focus on the ring attractor implementations
 The analysis of theoretical models and numerical experiments is intended to illustrate the theory's practical applicability rather than to prove its generality.
 We focused on low-dimensional systems because they are easier to visualize and are a better guide to developing intuition.
-We include results on RNNs trained on a 2D task (a double angular velocity integration task) to demonstrate the relevance of our theory further.
+We include results on RNNs trained on a 2D task (a double angular velocity integration task) to further demonstrate our theory's relevance.
 In these trained RNNs (FigR.3A,B), we find a slow, attractive, invariant manifold in the shape of a torus with a point topology.
 Additionally, we find evidence supporting the relevance of the error bound in these trained RNNs (FigR.3C,D).

 ## Broader impact within computational neuroscience
-We believe that our theory is relevant to all (theoretical) neuroscientists trying to understand analog working memory and its robustness.
+Our theory is relevant to all (theoretical) neuroscientists trying to understand analog working memory and its robustness.
 We demonstrate the robustness of the implemented analog memory in recurrent systems to perturbations of their connection matrix.
-The theory also has implications robustness of theoretical models more generally: for example, we can be slightly wrong about the functional form of the activation function of the neurons, the network will behave functionally the same as the neural dynamics.
+The theory also has implications for the robustness of theoretical models more generally: for example, we can be slightly wrong about the functional form of the activation function of the neurons; the network will behave functionally the same as the neural dynamics.

 # Clarity
 We acknowledge the reviewers' concerns regarding clarity in certain sections.
 In response, we have added detailed clarifications on the topics, experiments, figures, and concepts highlighted in the reviews.
 Additionally, we have enhanced the overall flow of the text and strengthened the main messages of the various subsections.
 Below, we summarize the key clarifications and improvements made to our paper.